OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-11.md

 The Lord of hosts, who planted you, has decreed disaster for you, because the house of Israel and the house of Judah have done evil and provoked me by burning incense to Baal.

 ## Jeremiah 11:18
-Because the Lord revealed their plot to me, I knew it, for at that time he showed me what they were doing.
+Because the Lord made their plot known to me, I understood it, for at that time he showed me what they were doing.

 ## Jeremiah 11:19
 I was like a gentle lamb led to the slaughter; I did not realise that they had plotted against me, saying, “Let us destroy the tree with its fruit; let us cut him off from the land of the living, that his name be remembered no more.”